"Waters Dried Away"

-- The southern end of the lake is cut by a causeway, which was created so wagons carrying supplies could cut across the lake rather than going all the way around it.
+- The southern end of the lake is divided by a causeway, which was created so wagons carrying supplies could cut across the lake rather than going all the way around it.

 - Because of its shallow depth and warm temperatures, Otisco Lake is ideal for swimming, boating, and warm water fishing.

-- Both NYS and Onondaga have active fish-stocking programs in Otisco Lake.
+- Both NYS and Onondaga County have active fish-stocking programs in Otisco Lake.

 - The shore of Otisco Lake is lined with agriculture, cottages, and year-round residents.

-If you are going fishing, check out the causeway.
-It is a favorite spot for fisherman, and also gives a fantastic view of the lake.
-On your way home, drive along East Lake Road to get a view of both Otisco and Skaneateles Lake!
+Anglers should check out the causeway.
+It is a good spot for Walleye in the fall and Brown Trout in the spring, and provides a fantastic view of the lake.
+On the way home, drive along East Lake Road to get a view of both Otisco and Skaneateles Lake!